fahaddd-git/fishing-communication-log/README.md

 -[x] ability to send text messages to confirm appointments

--[x] functionality to reply to automatically reply to text messages sent by users
+-[x] functionality to automatically reply to text messages sent by users

--[x] automatically generate personalized email template to send to users
+-[x] automatically generate and send personalized email template to send to users

 -[x] functionality to include email attachment for client waiver

--[x] add page navigation
+-[x] add page navigation links

+-[x] reorder structure of pages to facilitate additions

 -[ ] create booking system